-Each unit consists of one share of our Series B convertible preferred stock and one warrant to purchase shares of our common stock, which amount of warrant shares equals 100% of the number of shares of our common stock issuable upon conversion of one share of Series B convertible preferred stock at the conversion price.
+Each unit consists of one share of our Series B convertible preferred stock and 84 warrants to purchase an aggregate of 84 shares of our common stock.
+The actual number of warrants issued in one unit and shares of common stock underlying the warrants in one unit will both equal 100% of the number of shares of our common stock issuable upon conversion of one share of Series B convertible preferred stock at the actual conversion price (rounded up to the nearest whole share), which will equal 100% of the closing price of our common stock on The NASDAQ Capital Market on the date of the underwriting agreement or the date immediately prior to such date, as permitted by NASDAQ rules.
+Each warrant will be immediately exercisable for one share of our common stock.

-The underwriting agreement provides that the obligations of the underwriters to pay for and accept delivery of all of the units offered by this prospectus are subject to specific conditions, including the absence of any material adverse change in our business or in the financial markets, the receipt of certain legal opinions, certificates and letters from us, our counsel and the independent auditors and that the certificate of designation of preferences, rights and limitations of Series B convertible preferred stock shall have been filed with the Secretary of State of Delaware.
-Subject to the terms of the underwriting agreement, the underwriters are obligated to take and pay for all of the shares and warrants offered by this prospectus.
+The underwriting agreement provides that the obligations of the underwriter to pay for and accept delivery of all of the units offered by this prospectus are subject to specific conditions, including the absence of any material adverse change in our business or in the financial markets, the receipt of certain legal opinions, certificates and letters from us, our counsel and the independent auditors and that the certificate of designation of preferences, rights and limitations of Series B convertible preferred stock shall have been filed with the Secretary of State of Delaware.
+Subject to the terms of the underwriting agreement, the underwriter is obligated to take and pay for all of the shares and warrants offered by this prospectus.